'The White Lotus' And The Limits Of White Self-Critique

 *Spoilers for Season 1 of The White Lotus

 The White Lotus is the latest HBO prestige dramedy satire on whiteness.
-A mix of its predecessors Succession and Search Party, The White Lotus centes rich, messy white people, their children and one acceptably Black friend, Paula, on a vacation at the titular resort in colonised Hawaii.
+A mix of its predecessors; Succession and Search Party, The White Lotus centres on rich, messy white people, their children and one acceptably Black friend, Paula, on a vacation at the titular resort in colonised Hawaii.
 The title is a reference to the Greek myth of the Lotus-eaters who indulge in luxury, pleasure and forgetfulness rather than deal with the concerns of the world around them.

 Advertisement